ai4eic/DNP2025-tutorials/landing_page.md

 - Familiarity with NumPy and basic data analysis
 - (Optional) Prior exposure to machine learning concepts

-## Tutorial Structure

-The tutorials are organized into several chapters, progressing from fundamental concepts to advanced applications.
-Each chapter includes:
-- Theoretical background
-- Hands-on code examples
-- Exercises and challenges
-- References for further reading

 ## Event Information

 **DNP 2025 Tutorial Session**